Sir Christopher Baynham (1478-1540)

 As a Squire for the Body to the King he would have been a member of the middle-ward which travelled with the King and did not arrive in Calais until 30th June, by which time the siege of Therouanne (in which his elder half-brother Sir Alexander Baynham was actively involved, as captain of the pioneers of the rear-ward) was well under way.

-The middle-ward only joined the siege on 1st August, but now the army was finally able to completely surround the town and prevent the French cavalry from revictualling the garrison – its final attempt resulted in defeat by the English cavalry in the Battle of the Spurs, so named for the speed with which the French fled.
-It is possible that Christopher took part in this battle, as he was one of the 49 men later knighted by Henry for distinguished service in the 1513 campaign.
+The middle-ward only joined the siege on 1st August, but now the army was finally able to completely surround the town and prevent the French cavalry from revictualling the garrison; on 16th August the final attempt by the French heavy cavalry resulted in defeat by the English cavalry in the Battle of Guinegate or Battle of the Spurs, so named for the speed with which the French fled.

 After the fall of Therouanne, Henry also took Tournai.